stonecharioteer/binary_tree/README.md

 ## What's Going On?

-This module serializes and writes a Binary Tree into a cached file.
-It uses Python's `shelve` module, a module that allows us to implement database- like persistence on disk to retrieve Python objects.
-The advantage of using such an approach ensures that the entire tree is not loaded in memory all the time.
-Additionally, this allows us to use large trees.
+This module utilizes the fact that a binary tree can be serialized by storing 2 modes of traversal.
+Given the preorder and inorder traversal, or postorder and inorder traversal information, a binary tree can be reassembled.

+Hence, this module allows users to dump the tree to disk using these two files.
+This ensures that the user can read back the same tree.

 ## Usage